k78ma/quartz/content/CS/Stacks and Queues.md

   - stack
   - queue
 ---

-Basic array-like data structures.
+Stacks and queues are containers – abstract data types permit data storage and retrieval of items irrespective of actual content.

 ## Stack
-- FILO (first in last out)
+- LIFO (last-in, first-out)
 - Use a pointer to keep track of the top of the stack
-- Insertion:
+- Insertion (Push):
 	- Set the value of the pointer to the item being inserted
 	- Increment pointer by 1
 - Deletion: